bcbridges/JavaScript-Coding-Quiz/README.md

 ## Description of Project

+This quiz was created to practice developing a website using 'vanilla' HTML, CSS, and JavaScript.
+Designing the quiz used various DOM traversing methods to de-populate and re-populate the web page with the appropriate information.
+Event listeners were used to navigate the user through the quiz to the correct section based on various time and question # criteria.

 ### index.html

 - The html was designed to be containers for the JavaScript to insert content into.